efox4335/edsa/README.md

 | exparr | An array that expands to fit new elements added.
 Supports arbitrary typed and sized data. |
 | heap | A heap with a user supplied compare function.
 Expands to fit arbitrary typed and sized data. |
 | htable | A hash table that expands to fit new elements added.
 Expands to fit arbitrary typed and sized data. |
+## Requirements
+ - Cmake
+ - A c compiler
 ## Build and Installation Instructions
 ### Linux
 Create a directory to build and run these commands from that directory.